Nidrax/sr-remaster-pl/README.md

 This Polonization currently does not have an installer prepared.
 You can download the translation fils using the `git` software or by selecting the `Download ZIP` option after clicking the green `<> Code` button at the top of the page.

-To use the Polish version, you must sacrifice one of the languages ​​currently available in the game and replace it with Polish:
+To use the Polish version, you must sacrifice one of the languages currently available in the game and replace it with Polish:

 * Chinese `CN`
 * German `DE`